Global Water Foundation: Projects

 The GWF completed their first project in 2006 in the Kamuli District in eastern Uganda.
 The GWF addressed grave water problems at the 983-student Ndolwa Parents School in the town of Budiope, northeast of the capital.
 The project was so successful that it quickly expanded outward from the school grounds and today serves the surrounding area of 15,000 people with clean water.

 The GWF worked with skilled contractors and members of the community to drill a borehole and install a Mono Pumps Solar Pumping System.
 This self-contained system stores water in a 2,600 gallon holding tank and is solar-powered, providing maximum water output without relying on fuel that drives up costs.
 The funds needed to drill the borehole and install the solar pump were approximately US$50,000.

-Currently, the GWF is working with the Rotary International to repair a broken pipeline in Manta, Ecuador.
-The pipeline was destroyed by an El Niño storm, leaving more than 1,700 children and families in the surrounding villages of San Juan, Santa Marianita, San Jose and San Ramon without regular access to clean water.
-Since the pipeline break, these villages receive clean water by truck once every two weeks at best.

 To raise funds for this project, the GWF teamed up with the International Tennis Group (ITG) and the Rotary Club of Naples to host an Ecuadorian Evening during the Association of Tennis Professionals ATP Challenger Series on 28 April 2007 at the Naples Tennis Club.
 Mayor of Manta Jorge Zambrano attended the event, which featured a dinner of Ecuadorian fare and live and silent auctions.

 The project is currently underway and expected to complete work by early 2008.

 Awareness

-The Global Water Foundation understands the need to raise public awareness of the importance of clean water.
-A public service announcement and call to action from Johan Kriek can be found on YouTube.
-The GWF is also reaching out younger audiences through popular social networking communities such as MySpace and Facebook.

 In addition to the GWF's Web site, the organisation opened a Virtual Education Center in the online community Second Life.
 The Virtual Education Center showcases photos from the GWF's work in Uganda, as well as, important facts about water.
 The office is complete with a sitting area and free GWF T-shirts for visitors.